 It is important to check the Supervisor email address at this point to ensure that you have selected the correct Supervisor from the list (e.g. there may be two or more academics with the same name in the same institution) and also to ensure that the correct email address has been registered in the system.
-If an incorrect email address is provided then the Supervisor will not receive the automatic email with the necessary details so it is essential to provide the correct details.
+If an incorrect email address is provided then the Supervisor will not receive the automatic email with the necessary details so it is essential to check the email is correct.